Useful information

 Taxidermy

-While we do not handle the taxidermy process of your trophies ourselves, we work with trusted partners.
+We do only so called raw or field preperation.
+We do not handle the taxidermy process of your trophies ourselves.
+We work with trusted partners.

 Here you will find information on the taxidermists as well as some details on the regulations involved.